 The Credit Agreement with JP Morgan provides for a \$150 million multi-use revolving line of credit (LOC).
 This increased SDCP credit facility is up to a 5-year term from the date of renewal.
 The funds are available for general corporate purposes with a limit of \$50 million in funds for LOCs, and with a limit of \$100 million for collateral postings and postings for the provider of last resort collateral requirements.
 Should SDCP require additional credit, SDCP can reallocate the portion available for general corporate purposes to LOCs.

-SDCP does not anticipate needing to use its credit facility to finance operations in FY 2024-25 but did satisfy a loan payment of \$37.53 million balance throughout FY 2024-25.
-Currently SDCP has zero debt.
+SDCP does not anticipate needing to use its credit facility to finance operations in FY 2023-24 but does expect to maintain a \$37.53 million balance throughout FY 2023-24.